gersonmoraes/dryunit/README.md

 Dryunit is a tool that allows you to test OCaml code using *Convention over Configuration*.

 Your tests are put first, so TDD can get out of your way.
 We wanted to get the project right and be *dry*.
-That's why the first implementations of does not implement a test framework.
+That is why the first implementations do not implement a test framework.
 You are invited to use [Alcotest][] or [OUnit][] for that.

 The big advantage of traditional testing over alternatives is that ***you get to use pure OCaml***.
 Free of enhancements.
 Using the exact same syntax you do everything else.
 Your tests are independent but can use anything in their context. *It's just OCaml, do whatever way you want*.